Before you get carried away with your DIY rain barrel, take these tips and ideas to avoid rain barrel mistakes!

 Since we have high winds out here, we need to add strapping to hold the barrels down when they’re not filled.
 For winter, we drained the barrels and brought them into the greenhouse.

-If you want to learn more about how to design your system, plans for roof washing systems (to divert the first flow away from your storage to clean your roof before filling your storage), and just about any other questions you may have on rainwater collection, I recommend the book “Rainwater Collection for the Mechanically Challenged“.
+If you want to learn more about how to set up your rain barrel, plans for roof washing systems (to divert the first flow away from your storage to clean your roof before filling your storage), and just about any other questions you may have on rainwater collection, I recommend the book “Rainwater Collection for the Mechanically Challenged“.

 Do you consider rain barrels a necessity in your home?
 Share your thoughts in the comments section below!

-Editor’s Note: This post was originally published in May 2013 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 27, 2018, and has been updated for quality and relevancy.